Jes015/Time-Manager/readme.md

 - Timer: Maximize your productivity with our timer app.
 Stay focused and achieve your goals efficiently.

+## Shortcuts

+There are two types of keyboard shortcuts in this application: static and dynamic.

+### Static keyboard shortcuts

+Static keyboard shortcuts are those that do not change their function.
+In this application, the available static keyboard shortcuts are:

+- r: to reset the timer.
+- k: to start or stop the timer.

+### Dynamic keyboard shortcuts

+Dynamic keyboard shortcuts are those that can change their function depending on the assigned value.
+In this application, dynamic keyboard shortcuts are used to set a specific time on the timer.

+To assign a time value to a dynamic keyboard shortcut, follow these steps:

+1. Set a time value on the timer.
+2. Press Control and the corresponding numeric key of the dynamic keyboard shortcut you want to assign.
+For example, if you want to assign a dynamic keyboard shortcut for the key 3, press Control + 3.
+This will assign a dynamic keyboard shortcut for the key 3.
+3. Repeat steps 1 and 2 to assign dynamic keyboard shortcuts to other time values.

+To access the dynamic keyboard shortcuts, simply press the corresponding numeric key of the time value you want to set.
+For example, if you have assigned a time value of 2 minutes and 30 seconds to the key 3, press 3 to set that time on the timer.

 ## Installation steps

 1. Clone the repository